farisT/liftr-docs/README.md

 };

 // This will initiate the /docs route to contain the swagger documentation
-// This will use the routes created in the Liftr router module app.use('/docs', LiftrDocs(routes, swaggerDescriptions, swaggerResponses));
+// This will use the routes created in the LiftrRoutingModule app.use('/docs', LiftrDocs(routes, swaggerDescriptions, swaggerResponses));

 ```